Christer-L/PrisonRoom/README.md

 `grantAccess()` iterates through prison rooms by recursively applying `getNeighbours()` method.
 On every iteration Java Reflection is being used to exchange unmodifiable `allowedPersons` set with a new set that contains in addition to previous content a Person object with my data.
 Furthermore, given set `toString` is overridden to avoid printing out my name in "event logs".
 Although when my cell `allowedPersons` set is being modified, regular set will be used to make sure my name gets printed out.

-Every time I use my card KeyCardParser makes sure that I have access to any room I want in prison.
+Now every time I use my card, KeyCardParser makes sure that I have access to any room I want in prison :)

-Development of solution finished: March 23, 2019 Writing the description finished: March 29, 2019